Taylor Guilbeau: Seattle Mariners

 On July 31, 2019, the Nationals traded Guilbeau, Aaron Fletcher, and Elvis Alvarado to the Seattle Mariners in exchange for Roenis Elías and Hunter Strickland.
 Following the trade, he was assigned to the Tacoma Rainiers.

 On August 15, 2019, the Mariners selected Guilbeau's contract and promoted him to the major leagues.
 He made his major league debut on August 17 versus the Toronto Blue Jays.

 Arizona Diamondbacks

 On October 23, 2020, Guilbeau was claimed off waivers by the Arizona Diamondbacks.
-On February 6, 2021, Guilbeau was designated for assignment by Arizona after the signing of Joakim Soria was made official.
-On February 13, Guilbeau was outrighted and invited to Spring Training as a non-roster invitee.
-On April 23, 2021, Guilbeau was released by the Diamondbacks.
+On February 6, 2021, Guilbeau was designated for assignment by Arizona following the signing of Joakim Soria was made official.
+He cleared waivers and was sent outright to the Triple–A Reno Aces on February 13.
+On April 23, Guilbeau was released by the Diamondbacks organization.